bhartiy/learnsellacious/pages/15.order-management/02.bulk-order-status-change/docs.md

 ![](Screenshot%202020-05-23%20at%206.19.50%20PM.png)

-It can be ssen here that status of all the item is changed
+It can be seen here that status of all the item is changed

 ![](Screenshot%202020-05-23%20at%206.31.00%20PM.png)